thomas-fossati/draft-psa-endorsements/draft-fdb-rats-psa-endorsements.md

 {::include psa-ext/cert-triple.cddl}
 ~~~

-* The Implementation ID to which the SAC applies is encoded in the
+* The Implementation ID of the immutable PSA RoT to which the SAC applies is
-  `tagged-impl-id-type`;
+  encoded as a `tagged-impl-id-type` in the `psa.immutable-rot` of the
+  `psa-rot-descriptor`;
+* Any software component that is part of the certified PSA RoT is encoded as a
+  `psa-refval-id` (see {{sec-ref-values}}) in the `psa.mutable-rot` of the
+  `psa-rot-descriptor`;
 * The unique SAC Certificate Number is encoded in the `psa-cert-num-type`.

 A single CoMID can carry one or more Certification Claims.

-The example in {{ex-certification-claim}} shows a Certification Claim for
+The example in {{ex-certification-claim}} shows a Certification Claim that
-Certificate Number `1234567890123 - 12345` and Implementation ID
+associates Certificate Number `1234567890123 - 12345` to Implementation ID
-`acme-implementation-id-000000001`.
+`acme-implementation-id-000000001` and a single "PRoT" software component with
+version "1.3.5".

 ~~~
 {::include examples/cert-val.diag}